visionanddepiction/visionanddepiction.github.io/program2.md

 # Program
 This program is preliminary and aims to give an overall impression of what to expect.
-We may shuffle a bit before we freeze to program into its final form.
+We may shuffle a bit before we cast to schedule into its final form.

 We added personal links to provide some context but if you don't like it or want to change it please contact us.